 HUD establishes and publishes limits for each county or Metropolitan Statistical Area in the country.
-The income limits are based on the median income of Riverside-San Bernardino-Ontario, CA MSA for Sterling Village Apartments.
+The income limits are based on the median income of Riverside-San Bernardino-Ontario, CA MSA.

-The income limits are published annually and are available from the local HUD office or on-line at www.huduser.org.
+The income limits are published annually and are available from the local HUD office or on-line at www.huduser.gov.